zzzmlssqnzzz/COMP-202/README.md

 # COMP-202
-COMP 202 Assignments And Exercises
+COMP 202 Assignments and Exercises